AdobeDocs/analytics.en/help/implement/vars/plugins/getvisitduration.md

 The `getVisitDuration` plug-in tracks the amount of time in minutes that the visitor has been on the site up to that point.
 Adobe recommends using this plug-in if you want to track cumulative time on the site up to that point, or to track the time it takes to perform an activity.
 This plug-in does not track the amount of time between events; if this functionality is desired, use the [`getTimeBetweenEvents`](gettimebetweenevents.md) plug-in.

-## Install the plug-in using the Adobe Experience Platform Launch extension
+## Install the plug-in using tags in Adobe Experience Platform

 Adobe offers an extension that allows you to use most commonly-used plug-ins.

-1. Log in to [launch.adobe.com](https://launch.adobe.com) using your AdobeID credentials.
+1. Log in to the [Data Collection UI](https://experience.adobe.com/data-collection) using your AdobeID credentials.
 1. Click the desired property.
 1. Go to the [!UICONTROL Extensions] tab, then click on the [!UICONTROL Catalog] button
 1. Install and publish the [!UICONTROL Common Analytics Plugins] extension